-Unauthorised absence is accumulative and where unauthorised absence reaches 10 sessions (5 days) or more, throughout the academic year, a referral will be made to the Local Authority's Education Welfare Service.
-The Education Welfare Service will then issue a penalty notice on behalf of the school.
+Unauthorised absence is accumulative and where unauthorised absence reaches 10 sessions (5 days) or more, during a rolling 10 week period, a referral will be made to the Local Authority's Education Welfare Service.
+The Education Welfare Service will then issue either a notice to improve or in some cases a penalty notice on behalf of the school.